2002–03 South-West Indian Ocean cyclone season: Tropical Cyclone Crystal

-For several days in mid-December, tropical cyclone forecast models anticipated a storm to form to the southwest of Diego Garcia, which was proven true when an area of convection formed in that area, becoming a tropical disturbance on December 21, the fourth of the season.
+For several days in mid-December, tropical cyclone forecast models anticipated a storm to form to the south-west of Diego Garcia, which was proven true when an area of convection formed in that area, becoming a tropical disturbance on December 21, the fourth of the season.
 On December 23, MFR upgraded the disturbance to a tropical depression, and later that day to Tropical Storm Crystal.
-The storm moved southwestward toward Mauritius due to a ridge to the southeast.
+The storm moved southwestward toward Mauritius due to a ridge to the south-east.
 Strengthening was gradual, and the JTWC upgraded Crystal to the equivalent of a minimal hurricane late on December 24.
 The next day, an eye developed, although dry air initially prevented much further intensification.
 MFR upgraded Crystal to tropical cyclone status on December 26, and that day the cyclone passed just east of St. Brandon.
 Subsequently, Crystal intensified quickly after the eye became clearer, reaching peak winds of 150 kph on December 27.
 Around that time, the storm passed east of Mauritius as it turned to the south while rounding the ridge.
 After maintaining peak winds for about 18 hours, Crystal weakened, gradually undergoing extratropical transition.
 The convection diminished over the center, and Crystal weakened to tropical storm status on December 28.
 The next day, the JTWC and MFR discontinued advisories, labeling the storm as extratropical.
-The remnants continued to the southeast, dissipating on January 3 after crossing into the Australian region.
+The remnants continued to the south-east, dissipating on January 3 after crossing into the Australian region.

 While passing just east of St. Brandon, Crystal produced wind gusts of 91 kph.
-The storm initially threatened to strike Mauritius, but effects were minimal due to the island being on the dry southwest quadrant of the storm.
+The storm initially threatened to strike Mauritius, but effects were minimal due to the island being on the dry south-west quadrant of the storm.
 Crystal produced wind gusts of 91 kph.
 Rainfall reached 58.8 mm, although minimal precipitation occurred in northern Mauritius.